 Recently named the youngest city in Maine, Biddeford and its twin city, Saco, boast up-and-coming energy and community.
 With the transformation of the old Biddeford/Saco mills into restaurants, breweries, housing, fitness facilities, salons, and retailers, there is something for everyone.

-Athletic Training FAQ
+Athletic Training Program FAQ

+An athletic training degree program combines the study of exercise science with the practices of preventing, managing, and rehabilitating injuries.
 Many students who are considering a degree in sports medicine, sports performance, kinesiology, or exercise science may actually be thinking of an athletic training degree.
-An athletic training degree program combines the study of exercise science with the practices of preventing, managing, and rehabilitating injuries.

 Personal trainers are not health care providers, they are fitness coaches.
 This career category has less regulation, fewer established requirements, and does not require a college degree.
 Personal trainers do occasionally work with athletes, but they perform a very different role than athletic trainers.